Low Latency Streaming: Improve Video Latency & Live Stream With no Delay!

 What is Video latency?

 Video latency is the delay between a captured video frame and when the frame is displayed across the network.
-This is the case when live streaming whether it be video calling, delivering video from a remote studio at home, or live production on set.
-When delivering video in real-time, you want the delay of your live stream to be so small it is unnoticeable to the viewers watching the event from any platform on any device.
+This is the case when live streaming, whether it be video calling, delivering video from a remote studio at home, or live production on set.
+When delivering video in real-time, you want the delay of your live stream to be small enough that it is unnoticeable to the viewers watching the event from any platform on any device.

 The comedy sketch works because it exaggerates the lag time –or latency—TV viewers have come to expect when a correspondent in a faraway land is interviewed by the talent in the studio.